Infrastructure Solutions for SB 1383 and National Sword

 Kawsar Vazifdar, Associate Civil Engineer, Los Angeles County Public Works

-Kawsar Vazifdar is an Associate Civil Engineer working for the Environmental Programs Division at Los Angeles County Public Works.
-Ms. Vazifdar works on The Southern California Conversion Technology Project, which aims to develop energy, green fuels, and useful products from municipal solid waste.
-She also works on environmental policy and legislation relating to solid waste, organic waste, and renewable energy and fuels.
-Ms. Vazifdar is involved in planning for the County of Los Angeles to comply with California Senate Bill 1383 (2016) which establishes statewide targets for organic waste landfill disposal reduction.
+Kawsar Vazifdar is an Associate Civil Engineer managing the Zero Waste Planning Unit in the Environmental Programs Division at Los Angeles County Public Works.
+Her Unit works on The Southern California Conversion Technology Project, which promotes the development of infrastructure creating renewable energy and fuels from municipal solid waste.
+Ms. Vazifdar also works on environmental policy relating to solid waste, organic waste, and renewable energy and fuels.
+In addition, she is involved in planning for the County of Los Angeles to comply with California Senate Bill 1383 (2016) which establishes statewide targets for organic waste landfill disposal reduction.
 Ms. Vazifdar is registered as a Professional Civil Engineer in California and received B.S. and M.S. degrees in Civil and Environmental Engineering from UCLA.